Michelangelo (song)

 "Michelangelo", written by Bengt Palmers and Björn Skifs, is a Swedish song performed by Björn Skifs, reaching fifth place in Melodifestivalen 1975, the Swedish qualification competition for the Eurovision Song Contest that year.
-The song is about trying to call Michelangelo Buonarroti to find out how he made his nice paintings.
+The song is about trying to call Michelangelo Buonarroti to find out how he created his works of art.

-The song was released by Skifs on the single-disc EMI 4E 006-35180.
+The song was released by Skifs on the single-disc EMI 4E 006–35180.
 Arranger and producer was Bengt Palmers.
 It was also on the LP Schiffz!
-(EMI 062-34990).
+(EMI 062–34990).
 In Sweden, the song held the number one spot on Svensktoppen for seven weeks, while it peaked at number seven on the VG-lista, the Norwegian Singles chart.